Jess Thirlby

-Jessica Thirlby (née Garland; born 15 November 1979) is a former England netball international and the current head coach of the England national netball team.
+Jessica Thirlby (née Garland; born 15 November 1979) is a former England netball international and former head coach of the England national netball team.
 As a player, she was a member of the Team Bath squad that won the inaugural 2005–06 Netball Superleague title.
 She also represented England at the 2002 Commonwealth Games.
 As a head coach, she guided Team Bath to further Netball Superleague titles in 2008–09, 2009–10 and 2013.
 In July 2019, Thirlby was appointed head coach of the senior England national netball team.
+Under Thirlby's guidance, England have finished as runners up at the 2023 Netball World Cup and won the 2021 and 2024 Taini Jamison Trophy Series' and the 2025 Netball Nations Cup.

 Early life and family

 Jess Thirlby is the daughter of Chris Garland, who was a former professional football player, and his wife, Patricia Cooper.
 She has two brothers, Adam and Ryan.
 She is married to Rob Thirlby, who is a former England rugby sevens international.
 Her husband also represented England at the 2002 Commonwealth Games.
 She is a mother of two children and stepmother to a third.